-Planning a modern LGBT+ wedding comes with a lot of decisions.
+Planning a modern LGBTQ+ wedding comes with a lot of decisions.
 While you have to say yes to things like guest lists, outfits, and music, deciding what traditions to ditch and what to pick is totally your call.
-If you’re debating whether or not to toss a bouquet or have a first look, we’re here to break down wedding traditions for LGBT+ couples and ways to reinvent some outdated classics.
+If you’re debating whether or not to toss a bouquet or have a first look, we’re here to break down wedding traditions for LGBTQ+ couples and ways to reinvent some outdated classics.

 The proposal is the first step in the wedding process, and you might be wondering who proposes to who when you feel like the time is right.
 The long and short of it is: There are no rules.
 Since each relationship is unique, take some time to evaluate your bond to decide if you should buy a ring, be the one to ask, or plan an elaborate proposal versus something simple and intimate.
-Furthermore, if your partner proposed to you, a new tradition we love it when the other half returns the favor by proposing as well.
+Furthermore, if your partner proposed to you as a new tradition, we love it when the other half returns the favor by proposing as well.
 This not only equals the playing field and allows each person their time to feel special, but it also makes for more gorgeous photo ops and memories you'll cherish for a lifetime.

 Maybe couples shop for their wedding attire separately for a “wow” factor on the big day but don’t be afraid to shop together if it feels right or you (or your eyes are on the same stores).
 Whether you want to match your looks, ensure they don’t crash, or just value your partner’s opinion above all else, there’s nothing wrong with heading to the boutiques together (and we promise to see each other in your looks before the wedding isn’t bad luck).
 Once the big day rolls around and you have your wedding glow, we guarantee you're SO will be blown away, whether or not they’ve already seen your outfit.
 If you still prefer to go separately, enlist a mutual friend to go with each of you to ensure your looks complement each other.